US foreign aid freeze sends shock waves around the world – DW – 01/31/2025

 Military aid to Israel and Egypt not affected

-"This is massive because the US is the world's largest donor of development aid," said political scientist Stephan Klingebiel from the German Institute of Development and Sustainability (IDOS).
+"This is massive because the US is the world's largest donor of development aid," said political scientist Stephan Klingebiel from the German Institute of Development and Sustainability.

 According to official US figures, its development aid amounted to around $68 billion in 2023 alone.